 The Ramsey County Sheriff’s Office reported the following selected incidents in Vadnais Heights and White Bear Township:

-• A Redwood Falls man, 26, is suspected of domestic assault March 13 in the 800 block of County Road D. A Keep Our Police Safe (KOPS) alert has been issued for him, and the case sent to the city attorney for consideration of charges.
+• A Minneapolis woman, 37, was arrested for assault Oct.
+18 following a domestic incident in the 800 block of County Road D. The case has been referred to the city attorney for consideration of charges.

 White Bear Township

 • A resident in the 5900 block of Pintail Lane reported their open garage burglarized overnight Oct.
 18-19.

 • After residents heard their dog barking ferociously at 1:00 a.m., they closed the garage door, but later discovered someone had rummaged through their car.